Launching the ScalePoint Strategic Finance Toolkit for Payments and Fintech — Starting with Pricing Sensitivity

 The tools sit at the intersection of external insight and internal financial reality.
 Pricing, unit economics, structural diagnostics.

-A direct response to Excel sprawl and the half-finished models that become useless the moment the person who built them walks out the door.
+• A direct response to Excel sprawl and the half-finished models that become useless the moment the person who built them walks out the door.

-Built on the idea that AI can standardise the intelligence layer, leaving judgement where it belongs: with humans.
+• Built on the idea that AI can standardise the intelligence layer, leaving judgement where it belongs: with humans.

-If you want to build something similar, I am happy to help you bring it to life.
+• If you want to build something similar, I am happy to help you bring it to life.

 In Detail

-Over the past several months I've been building a portfolio of strategic finance tools aimed at founders, investors, and finance operators working in payments and fintech.
-The first set is launching soon, with more to follow.
-The portfolio combines Excel models and web applications.
-Different formats for different contexts, but a consistent point of view running through all of them.
+Over the past several months I have been building a portfolio of strategic finance tools aimed at founders, investors, and finance operators working in payments and fintech.
+The first is launching today.
+More will follow.

 About the tools